Safe Mode may refer to any of the following:

-1. Safe Mode is a software mode that enables users of Windows to access an altered version of Windows and correct any problems that may be preventing Windows from booting up normally.
+1. Safe Mode is a software mode that enables users of Windows to access an altered version of Windows and correct any problems preventing Windows from booting up normally.
 Safe Mode differs from the Normal operating mode in that it uses default drivers and settings upon startup, and only system required software programs are loaded upon startup.
 Below is an example of what the Windows boot menu looks like with Safe Mode selected.

-- Differences between Normal and Safe Mode in Windows.
+- What is the difference between Normal and Safe Mode in Windows?

 - How to open Safe Mode.

 - Computer always boots into Windows Safe Mode.

-2. With a software program or computer game, Safe Mode refers to a state in which the program is loaded with default settings.
-For example, in a computer game, Safe Mode would not load any mods or other add-ons that have been installed.
+2. With a software program or computer game, Safe Mode refers to a state where the program is loaded with default settings.
+For example, in a computer game, Safe Mode would not load any mods or other add-ons that are installed.
 A good example of a program that uses Safe Mode is the Internet browser Mozilla Firefox, which can boot into a Safe Mode.